 The extending metal ladder was loot from a previous house job.
 Came in handy for climbing into attics, or through windows if keys were missing.
 Heaved it up the stairs to Charlie, who was standing below the open trapdoor.
 There was no light up there, just a black square in the ceiling.
 “You can get on with the kitchen before ye’ break” said Charlie, trying to make it sound less like an order.
 He meant, stay downstairs and get on with the job.
 Otherwise, mind your own business.
 “Pub on ‘corner should do when I’ve got that ‘fridge cleared”, I said.
 “Just bag it all, nothing there to keep” said Charlie and turned away, propping the ladder up to the dark opening.

 Made my way back to the kitchen, pulling on gloves and mask before opening the bulky ancient fridge.
 It was dark inside, no electricity on in the house.
 I tried to drag the fridge round so that the door faced the window, but I couldn’t shift it.
 It was stuck to the floor, not sure if by accident or design.
 Couldn’t see what was in there.
 Used a shovel to scrape out one shelf at a time, straight into a bin bag.
 Like most old people Miss Kelly was not a big eater, so it was soon done.
 I sealed the bag quickly and, holding it at arm’s length, threw it into the front garden.
-Before the day was done the garden would be full of bulging shiny black plastic sacks standing in rows, sealed with white plastic cable ties, looking like a crowd of penguins with bowed heads waiting to dive into the ocean.
+Before the day ended the garden would be full of bulging shiny black plastic sacks standing in rows, sealed with white plastic cable ties, looking like a crowd of penguins with bowed heads waiting to dive into the ocean.